 Do not use food coloring (or any water based coloring) to color white chocolate.
 It will cause the chocolate to seize, or turn stiff and grainy, and you won’t be able to use it.
 Instead, use a gel based color or powder based color, or buy the white chocolate (vanilla) melts that are already colored.

-Check out powdered food coloring here.
+Check out powdered food coloring here if you do want to color melted chocolate.

 Let’s get on to how to make white chocolate on popcorn recipes!